segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/vero/index.md

 ---
 Vero is an email marketing tool that lets you set up automated emails to your users that get sent after they've completed certain actions.
 [Visit Website](http://getvero.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners)

-Take your company’s email analysis to the next level by **adding Vero as a Source to Segment.** We’ll automatically collect email events like `Email Delivered` and `Email Opened`, forward them to your destinations, and load them into your data warehouse.
+Take your company's email analysis to the next level by **adding Vero as a Source to Segment.** We'll automatically collect email events like `Email Delivered` and `Email Opened`, forward them to your destinations, and load them into your data warehouse.

-In your favorite BI or analytics tool, you’ll be able to analyze your email campaigns in SQL or through drag-and-drop reports.
-And, you’ll be able to join your Vero data with the event data you’re already sending through Segment to analyze the down-funnel effects of your emails.
+In your favorite BI or analytics tool, you'll be able to analyze your email campaigns in SQL or through drag-and-drop reports.
+And, you'll be able to join your Vero data with the event data you're already sending through Segment to analyze the down-funnel effects of your emails.

 ## Getting Started

 If you have previously enabled sending email events via the Vero destination during our beta (using a project write key), you do not need to create new Vero source.
 Your email data will continue to flow as normal.

-1. From your workspace’s `segment.com/<your-workspace>/sources page`, click `Add source`.
+1. From your workspace's `segment.com/<your-workspace>/sources page`, click `Add source`.

 2. Choose Vero.

   ![](images/vero1.png)

 3. Give the Source a nickname and a schema name.
 The nickname is a label used in the Segment interface, and the schema name is the namespace you query against in your warehouse.
-You can name them however you’d like, but we recommend sticking to something that reflects the Source itself, like `Vero` for nickname and `vero` for the schema name.
+You can name them however you'd like, but we recommend sticking to something that reflects the Source itself, like `Vero` for nickname and `vero` for the schema name.

   ![](images/vero2.png)

 4. The next page ("Overview") will surface your **Segment write key for Vero.** Copy this write key.

-5. To finish the setup, you’ll have to go into your Vero account and enter this Segment write key in their integrations settings.
+5. To finish the setup, you'll have to go into your Vero account and enter this Segment write key in their integrations settings.
 Find the right place in Vero by clicking [Integrations](https://app.getvero.com/settings/integrations?integrations=all) > Segment.

 6. Click **Save**.

 7. In Segment, click into your Vero Source in `segment.com/<your-workspace>/sources`.
-From there you’ll be able to add Destinations where you want to see email events.
+From there you'll be able to add Destinations where you want to see email events.

-That’s it!
+That's it!
 As you send emails, events will now be sent to your destinations and automatically loaded into any warehouses you have enabled.

 ## Components